rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ## 1. Setting up the project

 Java 23 was released in mid-September 2024, bringing many new features and improvements to the Java platform.
 We're interested in the third preview of structured concurrency, which is given a dedicated JEP: [JEP 480: Structured Concurrency (Third Preview)](https://openjdk.org/jeps/480).
-We must enable the preview features with a dedicated directive to the compiler.
+We must enable the preview features with a directive to the compiler.
 We'll use Maven as the build tool for our project.
 So, to allow structured concurrency in our project, we need to add the following configuration to the `pom.xml` file:

 ```xml
 <build>